May 13, 2020

 - How do we create, protect and build trust -the only currency that ensures sustainable collaboration, the bedrock of high-performing teams.
 Research suggests that trust is: (a) at the heart of our ability to influence, (b) built through shared experiences and sustained by the memories those experiences create, (c) sustained and extended by the “fairness” with which we deal with others.
 Trust is not simple, hard to establish, needs to be nurtured, easy to lose.

 - What do we frame as truth - given confidentiality, unmatched information and perspectives that are sincerely different?
 “What is truth” echoes down the centuries.
-It depends – you say?
+It depends upon– you say?
 What are the facts - observable, quantifiable, in full – not part?
 What are the values that sit next to those facts?
 How straightforward are we as leaders and how transparent does our leadership task allow us to be, given competitive issues and stakeholder demands?

 - What do we propose as options – and how - given the impact of each on implicated parties?
 We know, and research tells us, that if we formulate options by engaging implicated parties and people who bring different perspectives, (a) creativity and innovation grow, (b) objections are exposed, (c) the likelihood of group-think is reduced.
 Gaming aside, engagement of interested parties in the ‘process’ of identifying options creates greater buy-in and sense of ownership amongst those who take part in the thinking.